 Signed in as:

-Adult Learn To Sail Dingy Program is an introduction to sailing.
-The aim of our program is getting you familiar with boating terminology, safety, aspects and functions of a sailboat, getting you out on the water, and building confidence in handling and maneuvering a small sailboat.
-This program is on 2 evening a week for 3 consecutive weeks in July and August.
+Adult Learn To Sail Program is an introduction to sailing.
+The aim of our program is getting you familiar with boating terminology, safety, aspects and functions of a sailboat, getting you out on the water, and building confidence in handling and maneuvering a sailboat.
+This program is on 2 evenings (Tuesday & Thursday) a week for 3 consecutive weeks in July and August.

 Our sailing courses follow the curriculum created by Sail Canada and upon successful completion you will achieve the Sail Canada Standard for that course.
 Proof of this achievement is recognized by boating associations, facilities and charter operations around the world.

-Our adult sailing courses are taught in dinghies which are smaller boats where you are the weight which provides stability.
+Our adult sailing courses are taught in smaller sailboats (RS Quest and Shark Sailboats) where you are the weight which provides stability.
 This is an excellent ways to start your sailing adventure.
 This program targets an athletic adults that enjoy water sports and enjoy getting wet.
-You will be trained to sail, capsize and self rescue your dingy.
+You will be trained to sail, capsize and self rescue your sailboat.
 Expect to get wet and bring a change of clothing!
-Each participant must provide their own Personal Flotation Devise (PFD)
+Each participant must provide their own Personal Flotation Devise (PFD).

 CANSail is designed to be a set of progressive learn to sail standards focused on providing sailors with a solid foundation of core skills.
 It allows sailors to learn and progress in any type of boat and consolidates key skills and solid experiences before adding complex skills.